dbs-leipzig/gradoop/README.md

 ### Load data into gradoop

-Gradoop supports json as input format for vertices, edges and graphs.
-Each document stores the properties of the specific instance in an embedded document `data`.
-Meta information, like the obligatory label, is stored in another embedded document `meta`.
+Gradoop supports JSON as input format for vertices, edges and graphs.
+Besides the unique id, each JSON document stores the properties of the specific entity in an embedded document `data`.
+Meta information, like the obligatory label, is stored in a second embedded document `meta`.
 The meta document of vertices and edges may contain a mapping to the logical graphs they are contained in.

-Two users (Alice and Bob) that have three properties each, have an obligatory vertex label (Person) and are contained in two logical graphs (0 and 2).
+Two users (Alice and Bob) that have three properties each, an obligatory vertex label (Person) and are contained in two logical graphs (0 and 2).
 ```
 // content of nodes.json